AmmeySaini/Edu-Mail-Generator/README.md

-# Edu-Mail-Generator
+# Edu-Mail-Generator-Mod
+For educational purposes
+All credits goes to the developer of this project --- (I just modified it)

-Generate Free Edu Mail(s) within minutes
+----- Generate Free Edu Mail(s) within minutes -----

 ## Only For Educational Purpose ##
 ## ***Requirements***